SPUdeS/SPUdeS/README.md

     <img src="./Documentation/img/InterfaceButtons.png" alt="Platform Assembly" width="264"/>
 </div>

--It is possible to enter the angle value of all the motor (by default, all the motor should have the same angle).
+- It is possible to enter the angle value of all the motor (by default, all the motor should have the same angle).

--The Homing Button brings the stewart platform at its initial centered position.
+- The Homing Button brings the stewart platform at its initial centered position.

--The Move Up Button brings the stewart platform a bit over its actual position
+- The Move Up Button brings the stewart platform a bit over its actual position
 ## <a id="Resources"></a>External Resources
 This section specifies the external resources used in the project.